Beate Höing

 More about the artist

 In her porcelain objects, Beate Höing ironically recreates the world of her paintings, which she composes from flea market finds and her handmade pieces.
 She combines her own figures with partly kitsch and partly pretentious second-hand porcelain figures, giving the found objects a new narrative content.
-The consciously imperfect figures, whose effect is always somewhat improvised and peculiar, symbolize the tenuousness and vulnerability of the cozy world they (and the paintings) reflect.
+The consciously imperfect figures, whose effect is always somewhat improvised and peculiar, symbolise the tenuousness and vulnerability of the cosy world they (and the paintings) reflect.